Print Your Money: Cash-Like Experiences with Digital Money

-After measuring the system performance, we invite six users to participate in our system design (4 female and 2 male, age from 20 to 32).
-Because of the COVID-19 situation, instead of inviting testing users to come to our lab, we deliver the system equipment (HUAWEI P20, blue-tooth printer, and NFC tags) to participants and provide them a user guide for learning the payment system.
-Participants test the system in their familiar environment (e.g., home, office).
-We keep in contact with them through real-time video calls and record the conditions they encounter during the test.

-During the testing session, users first read the instructions of the system.
-Then, they can try out the systems and ask questions to the researchers.
-Next, we asked the users to complete the four tests (test 1, 2, 5, 6) in Section \ref{sec:per}, which cover all functionality of our system.
-We record the testing process and collect the testing issues.
-Finally, we discuss with them their feelings about the payment system.
+We invite six users to participate in our exploration study.
+Users first read the system's instructions, try out the system, and ask questions to the researchers.
+Then, we ask users to complete four tests that cover all the functionality of our system.
+We record the testing process and collect testing issues.
+Finally, we discuss their feelings about the payment system with them.

-After a total of 15 minutes of reading and familiarizing themselves with the system, users independently complete the tests with the system.
-Their using time of each test is listed in Table \ref{tab:use}.